Physics informed neural networks for elliptic equations with oscillatory differential operators: Introduction

 \section{Introduction}

-Recent developments in deep learning have shown great promise for advancing computational and applied mathematics \cite{weinan2021dawning}.
-Physics informed neural networks (PINNs) are a popular recent method for scientific computation.
-Building off earlier work \cite{lagaris1998artificial,psichogios1992hybrid}, PINNs were introduced in \cite{raissi2019physics} and seek to approximate the true solution of a differential equation by a neural network $u(x; \theta)$ parameterized by weights and biases $\theta$.
+Recent developments in deep learning have shown great promise for advancing computational and applied mathematics \citep{weinan2021dawning}.
+Physics informed neural networks (PINNs) have recently emerged as a popular method for scientific computation.
+Building off earlier work \citet{lagaris1998artificial,psichogios1992hybrid}, PINNs were introduced in \citet{raissi2019physics} and seek to approximate the true solution of a differential equation by a neural network $u(x; \theta)$ parameterized by weights and biases $\theta$.
 Consider the following general partial differential equation (PDE) defined on some $\Omega \subset \mathbb{R}^n$ by a differential operator $\mathcal{N}$

 where $x$ and $\Omega$ represent some general space-time coordinate and domain, respectively.
 Here and throughout this paper, the boundary conditions are taken to be of Dirichlet type.
-By the uniform approximation theorem \cite{hornik1989multilayer,leshno1993multilayer}, given sufficient data, a neural network can uniformly approximate classical smooth solutions to \eqref{eq:general_pde} whenever they exist.
+By the uniform approximation theorem \citep{hornik1989multilayer,leshno1993multilayer}, given sufficient data, a neural network can uniformly approximate classical smooth solutions to \eqref{eq:general_pde} whenever they exist.

 In practice, the network parameters $\theta$ are determined by minimizing a loss function $\mathcal{L}$ that enforces \eqref{eq:general_pde} to hold for a set of $N_c$ collocation and $N_b$ boundary points, $\{x_i\}_{i=1}^{N_c} \in \Omega$ and $\{s_i\}_{i=1}^{N_b} \in \partial\Omega$, respectively.
 The loss is